dlayton66/gig-boss-interview/README.md

 This illustrates the "Income By Band" pulldown menu, as well as the information necessary in the "Render Area."
 These include:
  - Total Band Income
- - A breakdown of all members of the band's income.
+ - Income of each band member.
- - When you switch from band to band the information in this window will change to match the band's income.
+ - When you switch between bands the information in this window will change.

 <img src='https://github.com/joeyhuaa/gig-boss-interview/blob/main/Iteration%201_Example.png' width='400' />

 ## Iteration 2 (MVP - Minimum Viable Product)

-This illustrates the first button, "Income By Musician"  With a click of this button the "Render Area" should show:
+This illustrates the first button, "Income By Musician."
+With a click of this button the "Render Area" should show:

-- A search input (keyword search)
+- A search input (name search)
-- A dropdown input with two options >= $600 and < $600.
+- A dropdown input with two options ">= $600" and "< $600."
-- And below a list of ALL (unfiltered) employees.
-- The search input allows users to search for a direct name
   - The pulldown separates members who've earn more than or equal to, or less then $600.
+- A list of ALL (unfiltered) employees.

- Ideally, when the members are unfiltered there will be some visual cue to those members who have made more than $600.
+When the members are unfiltered please include a visual cue for the members who have made >= $600.
 This is shown with a green highlight in the example.

 <img src='https://github.com/joeyhuaa/gig-boss-interview/blob/main/Iteration%202_Example.png' width='400' />

 ## Iteration 3

 This step is the final step.
 Here we will press "Export Data" and ALL of the important information should be exported to a useful tax page.

 It should include:

-- Total All Bands Income
+- Total Income 2023 - 2024
 - Total $ Each Member Made
 - Total $ You Paid Out To Members Who Made >= $600
 - Total $ You Paid Out To Members Who Made < $600
 - Total $ You Paid Out
 - Total Personal Income
-- Visual Cue as to those Who Made >= $600

 The Export can be:
 - Another Page (little spicy)